-Well, believe it or not, in five weeks it will almost be time for you to consider writing down those crazy New Year’s resolutions.
+Well, believe it or not, in a few weeks it will almost be time for you to consider writing down those crazy New Year’s resolutions.
 And while I am not entirely opposed to New Year’s resolutions, I don’t take them seriously anymore because I really don’t know anyone who sticks with them, so I find the whole exercise to be a great waste of valuable time…and, frankly, probably the number one reason I am a skeptic and a doubter is because, in the midst of all that self examination and belly button gazing, it’s always the same old story of people pulling out their past troubles and transferring them into their present day excuses, and then nothing changes…yet again.

 And here is the funny part.
 Well, not “ha-ha” funny, but you know what I mean.
 See, what I get excited about is that there is a moment–a split second in time–when you, a clear-headed and thinking person, awaken to the bright idea of possibilities; that you can unload your past troubles and put your life in the right direction to move into the path of your dreams… But then the reality of your purposeless, sad sack life kicks in, and you allow your fear and worry and low expectations of yourself to bubble up.
 Once again, you lose the vision of your once-bright moment of hope and settle back into the routine of moping around and feigning commitment to the New Year’s resolution that will never happen, because you once again brought your baggage with you.
 Kind of hard to let it go if you keep packaging it up and carrying it around with you everywhere you go and every year you live.
 Goodness, aren’t you tired of hauling your past around?